What types of tattoos can be treated with laser tattoo removal?

 Is the laser tattoo removal treatment painful?

-The treatment can be painful and uncomfortable.
+The tattoo removal treatment can be painful and uncomfortable.
 Numbing cream can be applied 30-45 minutes prior to treatment and ideally covered in cling film.
 A cold air machine will be used during the treatment to help with comfortability.
 The sensation is a sharp, hot, stinging and some places on the body can be more painful than others, for example, bony areas or areas where there are large ink deposits.
 This pain is temporary and stops once the tattoo removal treatment has ceased.